-Credit card transactions and other online payments always come with transaction fees, which is why you need to be aware of them as a service provider.
+Credit card transactions and other online payments always come with transaction fees, exactly what is a transaction fee and how do they affect you as a service provider.
 Learn why they’re necessary and how to anticipate their impact on your payments.

 What is a transaction fee, and is it really necessary?
 Everyone’s seen transaction fees apply to card transactions and purchases.
 But when it comes to running a business, you may worry about these fees eating into your profit.
 You might be wondering what they’re really for and if there’s a way to avoid them while accepting payments.